trikko/etichetta/README.md

 ## Etichetta on macOS (with Docker and XQuartz)

-To run etichetta on a macOS machine, you can run it inside a Docker container and connect a display, using XQuartz.
+I do not have access to any machine with macOS and therefore it is difficult to perform the necessary tests for development.
+Anyway to try etichetta on a macOS machine, you can run it inside a Docker container and connect a display, using XQuartz.

 ### Step #1.
 Build the docker image (one time)
 Save the following code in a file named `Dockerfile`: